near/read-rpc/tx-indexer/README.md

 4. Whenever we observe a new `Receipt` branch we increment the `Transaction`'s anticipated `ExecutionOutcomes`
 5. Whenever a `Receipt` branch is finishes we decrement the `Transaction`'s anticipated `ExecutionOutcomes`
 6. We add related `Receipts` and `ExecutionOutcomes` to the corresponding fields of the `TransactionDetails` during the indexing
-7. Once the anticipated `ExecutionOutcomes` counter becomes zero we consider the `TransactionDetails` collecting as over and can serialize and store in in the Storage (ScyllaDB)
+7. Once the anticipated `ExecutionOutcomes` counter becomes zero we consider the `TransactionDetails` collecting as over and can serialize and store in the Storage

 ## How to run